How to tour Europe in a Motorhome-the ULTIMATE guide

 Once you’ve decided where you’re staying, you can start planning a motorhome route in Europe.
 Obviously, if you’re just travelling to one campsite and back again, then the route will be fairly straightforward.

-However, if you’re planning to use aires or wild camping, then you can decide where you want to visit, what you want to see and if you’re going to be using toll roads or not.
+However, if you’re planning to use aires or going off grid, then you can decide where you want to visit, what you want to see and if you’re going to be using toll roads or not.

 Unsure what you need for your Europe road trip?